 5 perfect days in Tuscany Italy | Shop the Looks & book the hotels

-Find all my looks & beauty favorites not just from this 5 perfect days in Tuscany post but from all of my posts in 1 feed on the liketoknow.it app & follow: Liketoknowit Eve Dawes.
-How to use LIKEtoKNOW.it.
+Find all my looks & beauty favorites not just from this 5 perfect days in Tuscany itinerary post but from all of my posts in 1 feed on the LTK app.

-Once you’ve downloaded the app, you can also screenshot any of my LIKEtoKNOW.it posts on Instagram to instantly get the product details for your look.
+Once you’ve downloaded the app, you can also screenshot any of my LTK posts on Instagram to instantly get the product details for your look.

 How to minimize jet lag

 There’s nothing worse missing out on a day of vacation because of jetlag.
+Especially when you’re spending a lot on your vacation.
 To make sure you get the most our of your 5 perfect days in Tuscany and don’t miss a moment, make sure to hydrate well on flights.
 I always drink so much water to offset the champagne and recycled air.
 I tried the natural supplement No Jet Lag for the first time on this flight.
 I’m not sure if it works or not but it can’t do any harm to try!

 Let’s Connect: What’s your favorite place(s) in Tuscany?

-If you’ve been working with a luxury travel planner, reading Tuscany travel guides or doing your own research and are feeling overwhelmed, feel free to reach out to me.
+If you’ve been working with a luxury travel planner, reading Tuscany travel guides or doing your own research for your luxury Tuscany itinerary and are feeling overwhelmed, feel free to reach out to me.
 Whether to double check anything about our 5 perfect days in Tuscany itinerary or to ask my opinion on something, I’m happy to give my opinion.